ashfarhangi/Algorithms_Data_Structures_Notes/README.md

 Data Structures and Algorithms
 ==============================

-This is the summary of multiple materials on **Data Structures and Algorithms**.
+The summary of **Data Structures and Algorithms** plus every **Interview step.**

-I’ve included the code for each concept in Python.
+I’ve included the code for each concept in Python in the code folder.
 I would suggest to implement this short code for your projects or coding interviews..

 I highly recommend the following materials by the order of importance: